-- Apply the parking brake and chock the rear wheels. - Put a shop towel under your driver windshield wiper.
-Don't remove it until the job is done and you've torqued your wheels properly. - Put on your gloves and eye protection. - Slightly loosen front wheel lug nuts, but do not remove. - Lift the front of the car on a flat, clean, and stable surface per manufacturer recommendations. - Secure the vehicle on two jack stands, or one if you'd like to install one side at a time. - Never leave your vehicle supported with only a floor jack.
-ALWAYS USE JACK STANDS. - Remove front wheel(s).
+- Apply the parking brake and chock the front wheels. - Put a shop towel under your driver windshield wiper.
+Don't remove it until the job is done and you've torqued your wheels properly. - Put on your gloves and eye protection. - Slightly loosen rear wheel lug nuts, but do not remove. - Lift the rear of the car on a flat, clean, and stable surface per manufacturer recommendations and factory lift points - Secure the vehicle on two jack stands, or one if you'd like to install one side at a time.

+Never leave your vehicle supported with only a floor jack.
+ALWAYS USE JACK STANDS.

+• Remove rear wheel(s).